adriantofan/go_play_hn/README.md

 * performance and especially memory consumption might be further improved using a radix tree instead of the temporary hash map that keeps the url counts

+## Updates

+ - 19/06/18 added unit test for ComputeTopNQueries and fixes issue where size param is not interpreted correctly
+ -